frederickayala/mds2018/README.md

 Further instructions are provided in the corresponding session folders.

-You could also work in your personal computer, just [download the datasets](https://www.dropbox.com/sh/smgj8qe5sj9k156/AABJsSkYGqJt-yrQDiPtooMHa?dl=0) and install the required software in your machine.
+You could also work in your personal computer, just clone the repo to your machine and install the required software.